michaelnmmeyer/mascara/README.md

 # mascara

-A tokenizer for English and French.
+A tokenizer for English, French and Italian.

 ## Purpose

-Treebank-style tokenization for English and French.
+This is a C library for performing Treebank-style tokenization.

 ## Building